rishu704/My-Upivot-pro-portfolio/README.md

-# Upivot-Case-study
+# Upivot
-Case Study Exercise of Quick Bites used for Upivot AI PM course
+Repo used for Upivot AI PM course